* Statement of Purpose

 - Electronic proof of conference attendance such as a scan of a name tag or conference brochure that has been saved in pdf or jpg format, and attached to the Evaluation Form.

-- The Evaluation Form along with the documents/receipts listed above must be submitted by the earliest upcoming grant deadline following your presentation date.
-For example, if you are presenting on November 5th 2014, your evaluation must be received before 12:00 p.m. (noon) on November 13th 2014, which will allow the committee to process your checks following the next assembly meeting on November 28th 2014.
-If you are presenting in the Summer (anytime after the last GAPSA Assembly meeting in the Spring Semester), your Evaluation is due within 30 days after your presentation date.
-You may submit your Evaluations earlier, however, students who fail to file the Evaluation forms by the deadline as outlined per the guidelines above will not receive the grant and be barred from GAPSA funds for one year.
+- The Evaluation Form along with the documents/receipts listed above must be submitted by no later than 3o days after presenting your research/project.
+You may submit your Evaluations earlier, however, students who fail to file the Evaluation forms by the deadline as outlined per the guidelines above will not receive the grant and be barred from PSG funds for one year.

 * Scholarly Grant Policies

-- Grants will be awarded to graduate and professional students without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.
+- Grants will be awarded to professional students without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.

-- Grants will only be awarded to current graduate or professional students of the University of Minnesota-Twin Cities and Duluth campuses who pay the GAPSA fee.
-Any graduate or professional student who is not charged the GAPSA fee directly by the administration may choose to take advantage of GAPSA services by paying the fee within 15 business days from the start of the semester.
+- Grants will only be awarded to current professional students of the University of Minnesota-Twin Cities and Duluth campuses who pay the PSG fee.
+Any professional student who is not charged the PSG fee directly by the administration may choose to take advantage of PSG services by paying the fee within 15 business days from the start of the semester.

 - Grants will not be awarded to support full funding for the student's presentation.
 The applicant must demonstrate efforts to secure funding beyond this grant program in their application

-- GAPSA will not fund presentations retroactively.
+- PSG will not fund presentations retroactively.
 Students may apply for events which will take place in the Summer, during the Spring Semester, provided they have proof of acceptance to a conference.

-- Your presentation should take place after the GAPSA General Assembly meeting that occurs after your application deadline.
-Please check the GAPSA Grants Deadlines page for more information.
+- Your presentation should take place after the PSG General Assembly meeting that occurs after your application deadline.
+Please check the PSG Grants Deadlines page for more information.

 - For any given grant cycle, only 5 applications to the same event will be funded.
 If more than 5 applicants apply to the same event, funding will be awarded to the 5 applicants who applied first.
 If funding becomes exhausted and all eligible grants within a given cycle cannot be accommodated, funding will be awarded on a first-come, first-served basis.

-- Scholarly Award evaluations must be submitted by the earliest upcoming grant deadline.
+- Scholarly Award evaluations must be submitted within 30 days after your presentation date.
 Failure to submit the Evaluation Form and supporting documents/receipts in a timely manner will result in loss of funding.

 - An electronic copy of all receipts must be scanned and attached as a pdf or jpg document to the Evaluation Form.
 NO paper/hard copies will be accepted!
 All UMN Libraries are equipped with scanners and librarians are able to assist you with this process upon request.